vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Lienhart, Siegfried

 1984 A history of classical poetry: Sanskrit–Pali–Prakrit.
-Wiesbaden.
-A History of Indian Literature, Vol. III, fasc.
+WiesbadeṇA History of Indian Literature, Vol. III, fasc.
 I.